finanalyst/collection/README.md

 Currently, `collect` just returns with the value of the @plugins-used object.

 # Distribution Structure
-A distribution contains content files, which may be updated on a regular basis, a cache, templates, and one or more modes.
+A distribution contains content files, which may be updated on a regular basis, a cache, templates, extra assets referenced in a content file (such as images), and one or more modes.

 ## Content
 The content of the distribution is contained in **POD6** files.
 In addition to the source files, there are Collection content files which express things like the Table of Contents for the whole collection.